 Hat and gloves

-Whilst I rarely hike in gloves, even in the Winter, I always carry a pair in case of emergency.
+Whilst I rarely hike in gloves, even in the winter, I always carry a pair in case of emergency.

 Sport Bra